 Some Poskim rule it is forbidden to invite guests to one’s home for the Shabbos meal if this will cause him to desecrate Shabbos, such as to drive, in order to arrive there.
 If, however, the home is close by and it is possible that the guest will choose to walk over rather than drive, it is permitted to invite him even though one does not know for certain whether he will arrive by foot or will drive.
 Other Poskim however rule it is permitted to invite the guest even if one knows that he will drive.
-Nevertheless, those that are lenient are to abide by the following four conditions:
+Nevertheless, those that are lenient are to abide by the following three conditions:

 - Invite him for the entire Shabbos, beginning with Mincha of Erev Shabbos so a) He can arrive before Shabbos and b) He can stay until after Shabbos.
 A good advice is to make the meal time earlier, before Shabbos, so he can arrive beforehand.
 [One does not have to wait for the guest to verify this invitation, but simply must let him know.
 He is certainly not to tell the guest that he may drive if he chooses, and is not to affirm such a question.]